francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 #display-rules(Assign-Null, "")

 The definition of unique tells us that a reference is unique when it is `null` or is the sole accessible reference pointing to the object that is pointing.
 Given that, we can safely consider unique a path $p$ after assigning `null` to it.
-Moreover, all sup-paths of $p$ are removed from the context after the assignment.
+Moreover, all super-paths of $p$ are removed from the context after the assignment.

 #figure(
   caption: "Typing example for assigning null",